teid/dovecot-ldap/README.md

 The following environment variables allows you to override some LDAP configurations:
 * LDAP_BASE: The base dn of the LDAP users
 * LDAP_USER_FIELD: The field name of your LDAP users used as `username` field
-* LDAP_PASSWORD_FIELD: The field name of your LDAP users used as `password` field

 *Note: If you are using a custom configuration volume with this variables, your configuration files might be altered.
 You should not use both features.*

 The user are authenticated thanks to the user part of the address (user@domain : user).
-So the LDAP_USER_FIELD should contains the usernames without the address extensions
+So the LDAP_USER_FIELD should contains the usernames without the address extensions.
+The LDAP auth will use the bind method